Extrapolation

 • Extrapolation offers benefits in many parts of the product but brings some inherent complexity.

-• Some aggregates can be extrapolated, others cannot - we may add the capability to additional aggregates in the future.
+• Some aggregates can be extrapolated, others cannot.

-• A lot of care should be taken about how to expose extrapolation and especially switching of the modes to the user.
+• A lot of care should be taken about how to expose extrapolation in the product, and especially in offering switching modes to a user.

 Help improve this content